vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 202x.xx.xx version 1.13.2 =
+Workaround for WooCommerce Smart Coupons bug
+Let Vipps Checkout handle the WooCommerce endpoints for thankyou etc, for better Elementor compatibility Support for Pixel Your Site-like mechanisms for Vipps Checkout

 = 2022.12.13 version 1.13.1 =
 Changes required for newer version of epayment-api